 Ryobi 40V Whisper Series 550 CFM Leaf Blower Highlights Quiet Operation

-Battery-powered blowers are making huge strides in performance, but not everyone needs 20+ Newtons of blowing force or the price tag that comes with it.
-We brought in the Ryobi 40V Whisper Series 550 CFM Leaf Blower to determine who it’s a good fit for.
+While there have been huge strides made in the battery-powered blower market in regard to performance, not everyone needs 20+ Newtons of blowing force or the price tag that comes with it.
+We’re looking at the Ryobi 550 CFM Leaf Blower to see who this Whisper Series tool is a good fit for.

 - Quiet operation